The Werewolf of Paris

-The Werewolf of Paris (1933) is a horror novel as well as a work of historical fiction by American writer Guy Endore.
+The Werewolf of Paris (1933) is a Gothic horror novel by American writer Guy Endore.
 The novel follows Bertrand Caillet, the eponymous werewolf, throughout the tumultuous events of the Franco-Prussian War and the Paris Commune of 1870–71.
+Some literature experts have compared this book with Dracula by Bram Stoker and they have identified it as the Dracula of werewolf fiction.